akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 The Scalatest dependency for akka-http-testkit was upgraded to version 3.1.0.
 This version is incompatible with previous versions.
 This is relevant for user code if it uses methods from @scaladoc[ScalatestUtils](akka.http.scaladsl.testkit.ScalatestUtils)
-(which are in scope if your test extends from @scaladoc[ScalaTestRouteTest](akka.http.scaladsl.testkit.ScalaTestRouteTest)).
+(which are in scope if your test extends from @scaladoc[ScalatestRouteTest](akka.http.scaladsl.testkit.ScalatestRouteTest)).
 In this case, the project itself needs to be updated to use Scalatest >= 3.1.0.

 ### Providing route settings, exception and rejection handling